bazylikas/VismaBookLibrary/README.md

 ●ISBN <br />
 ○ Command to take a book from the library.
 The command should specify who is taking the book and for what period the book is taken.
 Taking the book longer than two months should not be allowed.
-Taking more than 3 books should not be allowed.
+Taking more than 3 books should not be allowed. <br />
 ○ Command to return a book. <br />
 ● If a return is late you could display a funny message :) <br />
 ○ Command to list all the books.
 Add the following parameters to filter the data: <br />